helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 ## Maven Coordinates

-To enable various aspects of OpenTelemetry Support add one or more of the following dependencies to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable various aspects of OpenTelemetry Support add one or more of the following dependencies to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ### Using the OpenTelemetry implementation of the Helidon Tracing API

-Helidon offers an implementation of its [ neutral tracing API](../../se/tracing.md) that uses OpenTelemetry.
+Helidon offers an implementation of its [ neutral tracing API][neutral-helidon-tracing-api] that uses OpenTelemetry.
 Add the following dependency to use OpenTelemetry for tracing.

 Dependency to use the Helidon OpenTelemetry implementation of Helidon tracing: